Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-multivm-rhel/README.md

 ## Template Solution Architecture

-This Azure Resource Manager (ARM) template creates all the Azure compute resources to run JBoss EAP 7.3/ EAP 7.4 cluster running 'n' number of Red Hat Enterprise Linux (RHEL) 8.4 VM, where 'n' is decided by the user and all the VMs are added to the backend pool of a Load Balancer.
+This Azure Resource Manager (ARM) template creates all the Azure compute resources to run JBoss EAP 7.4 cluster running 'n' number of Red Hat Enterprise Linux (RHEL) 8.4 VM, where 'n' is decided by the user and all the VMs are added to the backend pool of a Load Balancer.
 The following resources are created by this template:

 - RHEL 8.4 Virtual Machines
 - 1 Load Balancer
 - Virtual Network with a single subnet
-- JBoss EAP 7.3/ EAP 7.4 cluster setup on the RHEL VMs
+- JBoss EAP 7.4 cluster setup on the RHEL VMs
 - Sample Java application called **eap-session-replication** deployed on JBoss EAP
 - Storage Account

-Note that the users also have the option to choose between the Red Hat Enterprise Linux version 8.4 and JBoss EAP versions 7.3 and 7.4.
-Users can select one of the following combinations for deployment
+Note that the users will use the Red Hat Enterprise Linux version 8.4 and JBoss EAP version 7.4 for deployment.

-- JBoss EAP 7.3 on RHEL 8.4
 - JBoss EAP 7.4 on RHEL 8.4

 Following is the Architecture:

 ![alt text](images/arch.png)

-To learn more about the JBoss Enterprise Application Platform, visit: [Documentation for JBoss EAP 7.3](https://access.redhat.com/documentation/red_hat_jboss_enterprise_application_platform/7.3/) and [Documentation for JBoss EAP 7.4](https://access.redhat.com/documentation/red_hat_jboss_enterprise_application_platform/7.4/).
+To learn more about the JBoss Enterprise Application Platform, visit: [Documentation for JBoss EAP 7.4](https://access.redhat.com/documentation/red_hat_jboss_enterprise_application_platform/7.4/).

 ## Subscriptions and Costs